-President Obasanjo returned to the White House following the September 11, 2001, attacks to discuss Nigeria's and United States' "mutual concern to fight and win the war against terror."
-Returning again to Washington in June 2002 and receiving President Bush on his first official state visit to Africa in July of 2003, President Obasanjo has cultivated a friendship with President Bush.
-In a speech concluding his week-long trip to Africa, President Bush emphasized the importance of "partnerships" and underscored that "the relationship between America and Africa will benefit both our people."
+President Obasanjo returned to the White House following the September 11, 2001, attacks to discuss Nigeria's and the United States' "mutual concern to fight and win the war against terror."
+Returning again to Washington in 2002, 2005, and 2006 and receiving President Bush on his first official state visit to Africa in July of 2003, President Obasanjo has cultivated a friendship with President Bush.
+In a speech concluding his week-long trip to Africa, President Bush emphasized the importance of "partnerships" and underscored that "the relationship between America and Africa will benefit both our people."15